tbeauvais/static-signup/README.md

 * Delete the S3 bucket you created in step 2

 ## Step 4
-We will now stat to automate the creation of infrastructure
+We will now start to automate the creation of infrastructure

 * Add a file named pipeline.yml to your github project with the following content